How to shift from reactive to proactive customer support

 Make it easy to build and update:Knowledge bases constantly change as new queries come in.
 Tools like the Help Docs feature in Teamwork Desk enable customer support teams to create and update their knowledge base on their own without needing the assistance of web developers.
 This ensures that new information is posted in real-time before your customers need it.

 Make it engaging: Videos currently represent 74% of all internet traffic.
-Make your lengthy support articles easier to digest by embedding YouTube videos in your Help Docs— or consider using a video hosting tool such as Wistia that will enable you to track video engagement and delivers insights to improve.
+Make your lengthy support articles easier to digest by embedding YouTube videos in your Help Docs— or consider using a video hosting tool such as StoryXpress or Wistia that will enable you to track video engagement and delivers insights to improve.

 Make it measurable: Insights into how your customers interact with your knowledge base will help you improve the usefulness of the site and identify your customers’ most common problems.
 In Teamwork Desk, you can generate reports on a multitude of measures including failed search reports, so you can see the things your customers are searching for but not finding.

 Solving your customers’ problems with guides and other self-service materials is a scalable way of doing proactive customer support.
 Not only will you reduce support tickets, but your information will show up on search engines, doubling as marketing content to attract new customers.
 For example, if a potential customer does a Google search for information on your product (or even the competition’s), your help docs article might be one of the first links they find.
 Building a knowledge base can help you reach new customers and drive them to your site with useful product content.